-All models entered in a Radio Control Precision Aerobatics competition shall be identified by the contestant's MAAC (or AMA) number permanently attached in an easily visible location on the model.
+All models entered in a Radio Control Precision Aerobatics competition shall be identified by the contestant's MAAC number and identifying information attached to the model as required by MAAC.
 Both stroke and width shall be such as to be readily recognizable.